 HTTP Request Analysis

-Scanning the request headers is one of Imperva's initial detection methods.
+Scanning the request headers is also one of Imperva's initial detection methods.
 Header fields, such as the User-Agent, contain information that tells the server whether a client is a human.

 The web application firewall (WAF) scans incoming requests against a database of known bot signatures or based on the website's header policies.
 Any deviation from the expected header values can result in detection and subsequent blocking.
 Browsers typically send headers in a specific order.
 If your request header strings deviate from the expected order, it can expose you as a web scraper.